Make hospitals earn their keep

 - Implementing Coroners’ recommendations to prevent further deaths.

-Safe public health care is a right
+Safe public health care is a right, not by chance

 Disasters in hospitals demand radical rethinking NOW.
 We pay for our public health system with our taxes and government expects us to accept the shambles it sometimes delivers.
 Taxpayers are ripped off.
 Governments need a reminder that inherent in their social contract is humanitarian obligations of public health care.